trivago/gollum/docs/src/gen/router/roundrobin.rst

 RoundRobin
 ==========

 This router implements round robin routing.
-Messages will always be routed to only and exactly one of the producers registered to the given stream.
+Messages are routed to exactly one of the producers registered to the given stream.
 The producer is switched in a round robin fashin after each message.
 This producer can be useful for load balancing, e.g. when the target service does not support sharding by itself.